saimeda32/scrumlo/CONTRIBUTING.md

 ## Non-goals (please don't PR these)

-Accounts, a database, persistent history, integrations/OAuth, or anything that makes Ephem keep data across sessions.
+Accounts, a database, persistent history, integrations/OAuth, or anything that makes Scrumlo keep data across sessions.
 The whole point is that the room forgets.
 New ceremony tools must reuse the existing engines (blind-reveal, cards, dot-vote, presence) and survive being ephemeral.

 ## Ground rules